Jack Sawyer: Professional career

 Sawyer was selected by the Pittsburgh Steelers in the fourth round (123rd overall) of the 2025 NFL draft.
-When the Steelers released their first official depth chart on August 5, Sawyer was named the backup left outside linebacker to T.J.
-Watt, splitting reps with Demarvin Leal.
+When the Steelers released their first official depth chart on August 5, Sawyer was named the backup left outside linebacker to T. J. Watt, splitting reps with DeMarvin Leal.
 He made his first appearance with Pittsburgh in Week 1's victory over the New York Jets, in which he recorded one tackle.
 On September 21, Sawyer made his first professional sack on quarterback Sam Darnold as the Steelers lost to the Seattle Seahawks.
+In Week 17 against the Cleveland Browns, Sawyer recorded his second career interception against Shedeur Sanders.